torb-no/homepage/content/projects/26-sound-painter/index.md

 ![Kids standing in front of a screen with splashes of in color](thumbnail.jpg)

-In co-operation with [Nora Tessem](https://www.linkedin.com/in/nora-tessem/) I created a prototype for an interactive installations that let‘s people make noise to throw virtual paint at a screen.
+For [Oslo Children‘s Museum](https://oslobarnemuseum.org/en/) in co-operation with [Nora Tessem](https://www.linkedin.com/in/nora-tessem/) I created a prototype for an interactive installations that let‘s people make noise to throw virtual paint at a screen.
 The colour of the paint is based on the pitch of the sound and the intensity matches the volume.

 <video src="video.mp4" muted autoplay playsinline loop width=100% height="auto" />